Tuesday, 16 June 2015

-I replied that we had already heard them this morning (nightingales are conspicuous in the dawn chorus), and that I was now improving my mind with French lessons, which I felt was one up to me.
+I replied that we had already heard them this morning (nightingales are conspicuous in the dawn chorus), and that I was now improving my mind with French lessons, which I felt put me on the moral high ground.

 It was a circuitous part of the canal and after several florid loops, we decided to shorten our way by cutting through the next village, Villesèquelande, and checking out their amenities at the same time.